 Many jurisdictions have limited to no jurisprudence in relation to such questions; in instances where there has been some judicial treatment of the issues, the answers can vary considerably and can have a real impact on the extent to which the underlying ‘pay now, argue later’ principle is respected in principle.

-Paul Darling QC and Samar Abbas are barristers at 39 Essex Chambers.
-The authors would like to expressly acknowledge with gratitude the research support provided by Sacchit Joshi.
+Paul Darling KC is a barrister at 39 Essex Chambers.
+The author would like to expressly acknowledge with gratitude the role of Samar Abbas Kazmi Barrister, Atkin Chambers in co-authoring the previous version of this chapter and the research support provided by Sacchit Joshi for that chapter.

 Such an agreement need not even specify on its face that it is an arbitration agreement; it will be treated as such if it bears the hallmarks of an arbitration agreement: England & Wales Cricket Board v.
 Danish Kaneria EWHC 1074 (Comm).

-3 W.L.R.
-770 at p.775.
-This approach is adopted in many jurisdiction, either by way of case law or by way of being reflected in the relevant national legislation.
+3 WLR 770 at p.
+775. This approach is adopted in many jurisdictions, either by way of case law or by way of being reflected in the relevant national legislation.
 For instance, all jurisdictions that have adopted the UNCITRAL Model Law have given it statutory footing.

 (2014) 7 SCC 603.